 To intensify the story, the stepmother kills the king and takes control of the kingdom.
-She becomes jealous of Snow White and orders her huntsman to kill the girl.
-He is supposed to cut out her lungs and liver, so the Evil Queen could cook and eat them in the hopes of capturing Snow White’s beauty.
+She becomes jealous of Snow White’s beauty and orders her huntsman to kill the girl.
+He is supposed to cut out her lungs and liver, so the Evil Queen can cook and eat them in the hopes of capturing Snow White’s beauty.

-But here comes Snow White’s first break.
 The huntsman is unable to kill the child and sets her free.
 Snow White moves in with seven dwarfs.
-They say if she cooks and cleans for them, she can stay with them as long as she wants.
+They say if she cooks and cleans, she can stay with them as long as she wants.

-When Disney’s produced the cartoon in 1937, Snow White no longer just cooks and cleans.
+When Disney produced the cartoon in 1937, Snow White no longer just cooks and cleans.
 Now she can also sing and dance.

-In both versions, Snow White is naïve and innocent.
+In all fair tale versions, Snow White is naïve and innocent.
 The dwarfs tell her never to talk to strangers or let them in the house.
 But she is too kind and trusting.
 She lets the queen, disguised as an old hag, into her cottage and accepts the poisonous apple.
 The young princess falls into a deep sleep.

-After she is awakened by true love’s kiss, Snow White and Prince Charming ride together, on his horse, into the sunset to live happily ever after.
+After she is awakened by true love’s kiss, Snow White and Prince Charming ride together, on his horse, into the sunset and live happily ever after.

 She has never been on her own and no one teaches her how to care for herself.
 She has no life experience.